Feed for W2HRO folding dish

 web.
 The total weight of the feed is 980g.
 Details in the pictures.

-Measurements achieved in the lab SWR better than -30dB and isolation between RX and TX port of -24dB for both prtotypes.
+Measurements achieved in the lab SWR -30dB and better, broadband for -20dB is 112 MHz, isolation between RX and TX port of -24dB for both prtotypes.
 Thus, a small SMA relay will be sufficient to provide LNA protection.

 First prototype using Alex EA8DBM